City Council Memo (PDF) from June 19, 2018

 In addition to a public outreach campaign, the City shall clearly mark all locations where automated traffic safety cameras are in use by placing signs in locations that clearly indicate to the driver that he or she is entering a zone where traffic laws are enforced by an automated traffic safety camera.

 How much will the fines be?

-Council is currently considering establishing the fine for exceeding the school zone speed limit (20 mph) for speeds over 25 mph at $136 per incident.
-Additionally, a graduated fine is being considered for speeds over 30 mph at $250 per incident.
+Council has established the fine for exceeding the school zone speed limit (20 mph) for speeds over 25 mph at $136 per incident.
+Additionally, a graduated fine has been established for speeds over 30 mph at $250 per incident.

 What if the driver is not the vehicle owner?

 The registered owner would need to state, under oath, in a written statement to the court or in testimony before the court that the vehicle involved was, at the time, stolen or in the care, custody, or control of some person other than the registered owner.